kimptoc/wowactivityfeed/readme.txt

 LATER
+- do a guild achievements map - maybe
+- whats in the changes for achievements map - useful or just use feeds/news?
 - run app at tagadab, also try heroku - any more stable...?
 - save log messages to db with a TTL (1 day?)
 - put savedTime onto db